ms-iot/content/en-US/win10/samples/OneNoteLightning.md

 # Create a new project

 1. Create a new project from the template.
+More information can be found in the [Lightning Project Guide]({{site.baseurl}}/en-US/win10/LightningProjectGuide.htm).
 2. Replace the existing code in main.cpp with the following code.
 Make modifications for multiple action buttons as needed.
 3. Add the following files to the project, MinHttpGP.cpp/.h, and OneNoteHelper.cpp/.h, found [on GitHub]](https://github.com/ms-iot/sample-todo).